palmacas/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Indicator/Application/ Single_Channel_Gateway.md

 ## Flash Firmware

 The firmware is prepared for installation.
-Simply download from [bin library](https://github.com/Seeed-Solution/SenseCAP_Indicator_ESP32/tree/main/examples/indicator_lorahub/firmware).
+Simply download the latest version from [bin library](https://github.com/Seeed-Solution/SenseCAP_Indicator_ESP32/releases/tag/v1.0.3-beta-lorahub-demo).

 :::tip
 We also provide a merged version of firmware in GitHub.
 The following instruction is based on the separated version for easier understanding for the beginner.
 If you want to directly burn [the merged version](https://github.com/Seeed-Solution/SenseCAP_Indicator_ESP32/releases/tag/v1.0.3-beta-lorahub-demo), set the flashing address to 0x0.